-Crockett Gardens and Falls is a 5.8 mile out and back trail located near Georgetown, TX that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Crockett Gardens and Falls is a 5.8 mile moderately trafficked out and back trail located near Georgetown, Texas that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 This hike was amazing.
 You don't have to pay to get into the park if you tell the kind little lady at the front gate that you are just there to hike.